gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 - `poll_interval`: How frequently, in seconds, the runner will poll the Kubernetes pod it has just created to check its status.
 [Default: 3]
 - `poll_timeout`: The amount of time, in seconds, that needs to pass before the runner will timeout attempting to connect to the container it has just created (useful for queueing more builds that the cluster can handle at a time) [Default: 180]
 - `pod_labels`: A set of labels to be added to each build pod created by the runner.
 The value of these can include environment variables for expansion.
+- `pod_annotations`: A set of annotations to be added to each build pod created by the runner.
+The value of these can include environment variables for expansion.
+Pod annotations can be overwritten in each build.
 - `service-account`: default service account to be used for making kubernetes api calls.
 - `service_account_overwrite_allowed`: Regular expression to validate the contents of the service account overwrite environment variable.
 When empty,